1 John 2:12-14 Three Stages of Christian Maturity

 Summary

-A Christian’s spiritual growth can be compared to a person’s physical and social growth on earth.
+A Christian’s spiritual growth can be compared to a person’s physical and social development on earth.
 What can be observed and experienced helps us understand the unseen.
 Since everyone goes through different physical stages of life, the specific needs and expectations associated with each stage are generally understood.
 Therefore, we can identify the needs of a believer at a particular spiritual stage and have a good idea of what they may be struggling with.
 Moreover, John identifies each group's key encouraging thought(s).

 Study Questions for 1 John 2:12-14

-- How does what John says in the first section (2:12-13b) differ from what he says in the next section (2:13c-14)?
+• How does what John says in the first section (2:12-13b) differ from what he states in the next section (2:13c-14)?

 Other References on 1 John 2:12-14